KJisWicked/minesweeper/README.md

 There's no specific setup as it is a very basic Java + Maven Project.
 You can just do the following

 1. Clone the project.
-2. Open via your IDE either with IntelliJ IDEA or Eclipse.
+2. Open via your IDE either with IntelliJ IDEA (Recommended) or Eclipse.
 3. Build the project using the IDE and begin the game.

 ### Game Instructions